michellerom-data/michellerom-data/README.md

 ## 👋 Hi, I'm Michelle

-I'm a data engineer who loves making messy systems manageable—building cloud-based pipelines, modernizing legacy workflows, and writing documentation that actually helps people.
+I use data engineering to support mission-driven teams—especially in education, nonprofits, and tech for good.
+I love making messy systems manageable—building cloud-based pipelines, modernizing legacy workflows, and writing documentation that actually helps people.

 With a background in nonprofit data analytics, I stay grounded in clarity, usability, and impact.
 I’ve worked end-to-end across the data lifecycle—from collection and transformation to analysis and communication.